ContractingWorks/ClientAPI/Doc/ClientApi.GraphQL.md

 ```

 ### Paths
 A *path* originate on the currently filtered object, and may represent any field or direct relations.
-In general, any field ending with "Id", except for the Id of the current entity itself, can indicate path navigation, if one drops the "Id"-part.
+In general, any field ending with "Id" except for the Id of the current entity itself indicate that path navigation is possible if dropping the "Id"-part.
 For example, an assignment has a field named "addressId", that indicates a single address.
 This address can be navigated in a path expression.
 Example:

 ```javascript
 query {